 Semi-Concrete Representations

-Students can also represent numbers using semi-concrete materials (for example, illustration, number grid, number line).
+Students can also represent numbers using semi-concrete visuals (for example, illustration, hundreds chart, number line).

-Its illustration can also be related to the manipulatives.
+A visual representation can also be related to the manipulatives and therefore semi-concrete in nature.

-Number Grid: The number grid to 100 is widely used in the primary grades.
+Hundreds Chart: The hundreds chart to 100 is widely used in the primary grades.
 Although more difficult to manipulate, a grid of 1000 can help junior students better understand numbers by allowing them to compare and highlight the relationships between numbers.

 Hundreds Chart

-Number line : In the primary grades, students use and construct number lines to count by intervals or to identify the number of tens in a number.
+Number line: In the primary grades, students use and construct number lines to count by intervals or to identify the number of tens in a number.
 Using and constructing a variety of number lines allows students to represent larger numbers and recognize relationships between them.
-The following are examples of number lines with the number 127 represented on them:
+The following are representations of 127 on number lines:

 • number line scaled in intervals of 50;